iboB/dynamix/README.md

 Here are some of the key features of the library:

-* Compose types from mixins at run time
+* Compose objects from mixins at run time
 * Physically separate interface and implementation
 * Fast polymorphic calls &ndash; comparable to `std::function`
 * No external dependencies other than the standard library